This post is also available in: Nederlands

 Driving from Airlie Beach to Townsville, you’ll pass Bowen and Ayr.
 Two towns that are famous for their backpacker job opportunities.

 Townsville itself is a bustling little city where you can easily spend a couple of days.
-Have dinner at the Pier and check out all the wonderfull street art.
+Have dinner at the Pier and check out all the wonderful street art.

 TIP: Get a free flyer from the information centre and walk the street art route.
 In the flyer you can find the story behind the painting, told by the artist.